Home Buying Tips for Retirement

 While you may be able to put a big down payment on your retirement home, doing so may not be the smartest move you can make financially.
 Putting too much money into the home will allow you to pay it off faster, but it could also make your house rich and cash poor.

 You need enough money to live the life you want, even if it means having a mortgage.
 No one wants a mortgage if they don’t have to have one, but sometimes it is the best option.
 Whether or not you should have a mortgage differs from person to person.
 Asking a financial advisor what’s best for you is not a bad idea either.

 Some people start with having no mortgage and then decide they want one to finance their expenses in retirement.

 If you are over sixty-two, you may want to consider a reverse mortgage.
-The benefit of a reverse mortgage is they can be used as an income stream.
-Instead of you paying the lender they pay you!
+The benefit of a reverse mortgage is it can be used as an income stream.
+Instead of you paying the lender, they pay you!

 Reverse mortgages allow you to use the equity in your home as an income stream.
 There are, however, pros and cons of getting a reverse mortgage.
 Go in with your eyes wide open when pursuing this type of financing.

 If you are a pet person, you will need to think about the kind of living situation that will work best for you and your furry companions.
 Most condo and retirement communities have rules regarding pets that you want to be aware of.
 Have your real estate agent check to see what the pet policy is for the association.
 Some places restrict the number of pets, some have weight limits, and others don’t let you have them at all.

 You also want to think about how your new lifestyle will work with your animal.
 Dogs, for instance, need to go out regularly.
 Living in a building with an elevator means you need to go down and back up every time you take the dog out – which may or may not sound appealing to you.